PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter10/customer/README.md

 ### Troubleshooting

-Windows Firewall can block connections to the IP address 0.0.0.0 therefore set 127.0.0.1 in customer/src/customer/main.cpp as a workaround or allow connections to that address
+Windows Firewall can block connections to the IP address 0.0.0.0 therefore set 127.0.0.1 in customer/src/customer/main.cpp as a workaround or allow connections to that address on the host.